 who needs comprehensive car insurance coverage?

-All drivers are subject to glass damage, so the short answer to the question is, "Almost everybody."
-Drivers who live where incidents listed above can happen might want to consider comprehensive coverage.
-For example, if you live in a rural area where deer, cows, or even bears cross the road, you might want to think about comprehensive insurance.
-According to Bloomberg, there were 1.2 million deer-vehicle collisions between July 2011 and June 2012 (the most recent year with recorded data), resulting in over $3,000 property damage per crash on average — and that's just deer-vehicle collisions.
+Pretty much all drivers are subject to the risks mentioned above, so the short answer to the question is, "Almost everybody."
+Take animal collisions, for example.
+According to Bloomberg, there were 1.2 million deer-vehicle collisions between July 2011 and June 2012 (the most recent year with recorded data), resulting in over $3,000 worth of property damage per crash on average — and that's just deer-vehicle collisions.

-If you live in an urban area prone to car theft and vandalism, you'll probably sleep easier with comprehensive coverage at your side.
-Though car theft numbers have steadily decreased over the last several years, roughly 724,000 cars were reported stolen in 2012 (the last year for which numbers are currently available).
+If you live in an area prone to car theft and vandalism, you'll probably sleep easier with comprehensive coverage at your side.
+Though car theft numbers have steadily decreased over the last several years in the U.S. — actually dipping below 700,000 reported cases in 2013 for the first time since 1967 — the odds are still less than encouraging.

 the cost and the coverage